Sponge-Bas/UniversalWrapper/README.md

 # UniversalWrapper
-UniversalWrapper is a convenient shell wrapper for python.
-UniversalWrapper now also supports asyn commands.
+UniversalWrapper is a convenient shell wrapper for python, allowing you to interact with command line interfaces as if they were Python modules.
+UniversalWrapper now also supports async commands since version 2.0.

-Based on subprocess, the universal wrapper provides an intuitive wrapper around any cli.
 Tested on ubuntu only.

 # Getting started